Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 SYSTEM ""' > Modelfile

-# Build a new model
+# Build the new model

 ollama create gemma4-fast -f Modelfile

-# Run
+# Run it

 ollama run gemma4-fast

 Theoretically, this should remove the system prompt with the <|think|> token.
-In practice — thinking still appears, but in a shortened form.
+In practice, thinking still appears, but in a shortened form.
 This is a known behavior of Gemma 4 via Ollama, discussed in GitHub issues.

-Method 3 — via Ollama API with the think: false parameter:
+Method 3 — Via Ollama API with the think: false parameter:

 curl http://localhost:11434/api/chat -d '{